 What Is pH?

-"pH" stands for "protens hydrogen" or "power of hydrogen"; water conducts electricity and is easily ionized, so it will contain some level of hydrogen ions.
+"pH" stands for "potential of hydrogen" or "power of hydrogen."
+Water conducts electricity and is easily ionized, so it will always contain some level of hydrogen ions.
 The pH scale is exponential and is set up so that the smaller the pH number measured in the water (or any solution), the more acidic it is.
 The higher the pH, the more alkaline it is.

-Why Does pH Need to Be Balanced?
+Why Does Your Pool's pH Need to Be Balanced?

 Many things can affect the pH balance in a swimming pool: